 - Survivorship Life

-That’s why it is also known as permanent life insurance, and you maintain coverage even if you develop a critical illness in the future.
+That’s why it is also known as permanent life insurance; you maintain coverage even if you develop a critical illness in the future.

-Just like with every other kind of permanent plan, universal policies build cash value, and the money grows taxed deferred.
+Like other permanent life insurance, universal policies build cash value, and the money grows taxed deferred.

-Policyholders can determine how often they pay premiums and how much the death benefit or face amount the plan is.
+With the flexibility of a universal plan, policyholders can determine how often they pay premiums and the amount of coverage.

 The longer you have your policy, the more your needs are going to change.
 Your plan should be able to change with your life.